aws-samples/foundation-model-benchmarking-tool/README.md

         ```

     1. For example, to run `FMBench` on a `llama3-8b-Instruct` model on an `inf2.48xlarge` instance, run the command
     command below.
-The config file for `llama3-8b-Instruct` on an `inf2.48xlarge` can be viewed [here](src/fmbench/configs/llama3/8b/config-ec2-llama3-8b-inf2-48xl.yml).
+The config file for this example can be viewed [here](src/fmbench/configs/llama3/8b/config-ec2-llama3-8b-inf2-48xl.yml).

         ```{.bash}
         # the --write-bucket parameter value is just a placeholder and an actual S3 bucket is not required